deepslam/ContentParser/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 With this package, you can easily detect main content on different web pages and grab the content from it.
-This package provides follow features:
+This package provides following features:

 * Expandable architecture.
 You can easily add support for new APIs
 * Code cleaning.
 The package can automatically clean CSS and style attributes.
 Thus you always will receive clean and good HTML content.

-The package use automatic algorithms for grabbing data from web pages.
+The package uses automatic algorithms for grabbing data from web pages.
 You'll receive the title and the content from needle web page.

 ## Requirements